#1 Community Drive

 Grants and Other Projects

-The Horseshoe Bay Fire Department’s FY ’12 Operating/General Fund Budget is $1.46 million, with another $13,000 dedicated to Capital Improvement Budget items.
-The FY '12 fire protection contracts that the department has with the neighboring communities of Oakridge, Blue Lake, The Hills, and Deerhaven generate $221,300 in revenue.
+The Horseshoe Bay Fire Department’s FY '15 Operating/General Fund Budget is $1.67 million, with another $30,000 dedicated to Capital Improvement Budget items.
+The FY '15 fire protection contracts that the department has with the neighboring communities of Oakridge, Blue Lake, The Hills, and Deerhaven along with some smaller revenue sources, generate $235,000 of income for the City.
+In the FY '15 budget, the department implemented the Driver/Engineer rank.

 Return to City Services Menu